SLATs for Estate Taxes

 Cons of a SLAT

-• Irrevocable, difficult to change terms once established
+• Irrevocable, difficult-to-change terms once established

 • Grantor Trust, which may require an Independent Trustee for discretionary distributions